debenick17/springboot-java-poject/README.md

 9. Navigate to your EC2 Instance's public IP Address and on port 8080.
 If you are using your local machine then you should go to http://localhost:8080/

 10. You can stop the project by hitting Ctrl+C on your terminal.

+NOTE: We will talk about the `mvn deploy` command some other time as it has it's own use case